oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences/README.md

 - How to execute multiple dependent loops in parallel using the `task_sequence` class, `pipe`s and the `async()` function call
 - How the compiler automatically adds depth to pipes that bypass one or more loops

 The demonstration system in this tutorial can be observed in the following diagram.
 The arrows in the diagram represents the data flow within the sequence of dependent loops.
-Loop B will consume the output data from Loop A, Loop C will consume the output data from Loop B while Loop D will consume the output data from both Loop A and Loop C. The behaviour of different implementation can be observed below.
+Loop A receives input data from input pipes and output the data, Loop B consume the output data from Loop A, Loop C consume the output data from Loop B while Loop D consume the output data from both Loop A and Loop C and ouput the processed data to output pipe.
+The behaviour of different implementation can be observed below.

 ![](assets/LoopStructure.svg)